koesterlab/microphaser/README.md

 ## Installation

-  Microphaser will soon be available for installation via Bioconda.
+  Microphaser is available for installation via conda.
+  Use `conda install -c biconda microphaser` to easily install the current version.

 ## Usage

 ### Input
   To use microphaser, you need the following input files:

-  - a sorted and indexed bam file containing mapped tumor reads
+  * a sorted and indexed bam file containing mapped tumor reads
-  - a reference genome in fasta format
+  * a reference genome in fasta format
-  - the matching gene and transcript annotation in gtf format
+  * a matching gene and transcript annotation in gtf format
-  - a bcf/vcf file containing germline and somatic variants, where somatic variants should be flagged with a ```SOMATIC``` INFO tag
+  * a bcf/vcf file containing germline and somatic variants, where somatic variants should be flagged with a ```SOMATIC``` INFO tag
-  - optional: a bcf/vcf file containing only germline variants
+  * optional: a bcf/vcf file containing only germline variants

 ### Output
-  Microphaser returns three important files
+  Microphaser returns three important files:

-  - two filtered fasta files containing all neopeptides and their wildtype counterparts for further use with MHC-binding prediction tools
+  * two filtered fasta files containing all neopeptides and their wildtype counterparts for further use with MHC-binding prediction tools
-  - an info file in tsv format containing meta-information about every neopeptide
+  * an info file in tsv format containing meta-information about every neopeptide

   The info table consist of the following fields:
-  - id: peptide identifier as found in the fasta files
+  * id: peptide identifier as found in the fasta files
-  - transcript: Ensembl transcript name
+  * transcript: Ensembl transcript name
-  - gene_id: Ensembl gene name
+  * gene_id: Ensembl gene name
-  - gene_name: Gene symbol
+  * gene_name: Gene symbol
-  - chrom: Chromosome
+  * chrom: Chromosome
-  - offset: Position of the neopeptide on the chromosome
+  * offset: Position of the neopeptide on the chromosome
-  - freq: Frequency of the neopeptide occurring in all reads overlapping the peptide position
+  * freq: Frequency of the neopeptide occurring in all reads overlapping the peptide position
+  * depth: Read depth at the peptide position
-  - nvar: number of variants in the neopeptide
+  * nvar: number of variants in the neopeptide
-  - nsomatic: number of somatic variants in the neopeptide
+  * nsomatic: number of somatic variants in the neopeptide
-  - nvariant_sites: number of variant sites in the range of the neopeptide
+  * nvariant_sites: number of variant sites in the range of the neopeptide
-  - nsomvariant_sites: number of somatic variant sites in the range of the neopeptide
+  * nsomvariant_sites: number of somatic variant sites in the range of the neopeptide
-  - strand: Strand orientation of the transcript (forward or reverse)
+  * strand: Strand orientation of the transcript (forward or reverse)
-  - somatic_positions: Positions of the somatic variants in the neopeptide
+  * somatic_positions: Positions of the somatic variants in the neopeptide
-  - somatic_aa_change: Somatic Amino Acid changes occuring in the neopeptide
+  * somatic_aa_change: Somatic Amino Acid changes occuring in the neopeptide
-  - germline_positions: Positions of germline variants in the neopeptide
+  * germline_positions: Positions of germline variants in the neopeptide
-  - germline_aa_change: Germline Amino Acid changes occuring in the neopeptide
+  * germline_aa_change: Germline Amino Acid changes occuring in the neopeptide
-  - normal_sequence: Nucleotide sequence of the wildtype peptide
+  * normal_sequence: Nucleotide sequence of the wildtype peptide
-  - mutant_sequence: Nucleotide sequence of the neopeptide
+  * mutant_sequence: Nucleotide sequence of the neopeptide

 ### Run

   Currently, microphaser consists of four different submodules:
-  - somatic (returns neopeptides and their corresponding wildtype peptides)
+  * somatic (returns neopeptides and their corresponding wildtype peptides)
-  - normal (returns all wildtype peptides of the patient)
+  * normal (returns all wildtype peptides of the patient)
-  - build_reference (returns a binary file representing the patients wildtype peptidome)
+  * build_reference (returns a binary file representing the patients wildtype peptidome)
-  - filter (compares neopeptides against the wildtype peptidome and removes self-similar candidates)
+  * filter (compares neopeptides against the wildtype peptidome and removes self-similar candidates)

   You can run microphaser like this: